serverless/enterprise/docs/safeguards.md

 ## Minimum Version Requirements

-In order to enable Serverless Safeguards for a particular Service you must deploy or redeploy that Service using Serverless Framework version 1.43.0 or later.
+You must deploy or redeploy that Service using Serverless Framework open-source CLI version 1.43.0 or later with the Enterprise Plugin version 1.0.0 or later.

 ## Available Policies